hashicorp/terraform-plugin-framework/docs/design/validation.md

 - Resource configurations (and configurations during plans)
 - Data Source configurations (and configurations during plans)

-Including where possible:
+Including support of these concepts where possible:

 - Single attribute value validation (e.g. string length)
 - Multiple attribute validation (e.g. attributes or attribute values that conflict with each other)

-In terms of implementation, the following core concepts:
+In terms of implementation, the following core concepts should be prioritized:

-- Low level primitives (e.g other portions of the framework, external packages, and provider developers can implement higher level functionality)
+- Composable building blocks (e.g other portions of the framework, external packages, and provider developers can implement higher level functionality)
 - Reusability between single attribute and multiple attribute validation functionality (e.g. attribute value functions)
 - Hooks for documentation (e.g. for future tooling such as provider documentation generators to self-document attributes)

-Finally, these other considerations:
+Finally, this design should have considerations for the following:

 - Providing the appropriate amount of contextual information for debugging purposes (e.g. logging)
 - Providing the appropriate amount of contextual information for practitioner facing output (e.g. paths and values involved with validation decisions)